james-priest/100-days-log/docs/log6.md

 - Big O Notation
 - Memoization

 Reducing runtime complexity can be accomplished through memoization.
-This is done by having a function return the cached results that function has already been called with the dame values.
+This is done by having a wrapper function return cached results of a function call without having to invoke that function again.

 [![App](assets/images/r6d12a-small.jpg)](assets/images/r6d12a.jpg)<br>
 <span class="center bold">Memoization</span>